- The Importance of Sleep

 How much sleep do you need?
-Is your answer based purely your definition of a good night’s sleep, or have you been guessing, hoping the answer is right for you?
+Is your answer based purely on your own personal definition of a good night’s sleep, and are you hoping the answer is right for you?

 Poor sleep health impacts your quality of life and can make you susceptible to a range of chronic diseases.
 That’s why getting it right is so important.

-Let’s take a deep dive into the significant benefits of sleep quality, the disasters of not getting enough, and how to address poor sleep habits.
+Let’s take a deep dive into the significant benefits of sleep quality, the disaster of not getting enough, and how to address poor sleep habits.

 Disclosure:Ask the Dentist is supported by readers.
 If you use one of the links below and buy something, Ask the Dentist makes a little bit of money at no additional cost to you.
 I rigorously research, test, and use thousands of products every year, but recommend only a small fraction of these.
 I only promote products that I truly feel will be valuable to you in improving your oral health.

 The Importance of Sleep

 How important is sleep?
 How can I know if I’m getting enough sleep?

 Possibly more than any other state of mind and body, sleep determines not only your readiness the next day, but your future health destiny.
 How well you are able to sleep is what I like to refer to as sleep ability.

 Chronic stress is one of the major disruptors of your sleep ability.
 In this fast-paced digital world, it’s hard to escape stress.